jorgeemejia/CS449-Project2/README.md

 `python populate.py`

-## (4) Note that all enrollment services now enforce role based authentication
+## **Note that all enrollment services now enforce role based authentication

-### In order to obtain an access token you must first login:
+## (4) In order to obtain an access token you must first login:

 #### To obtain an access token for the student role
 ``` http://localhost:8080/api/login POST username="jamessmith" password="password" ```
 #### To obtain an access token for the instructor role